OUTLAW SPECULATION ON HOMES

-Mainstream's definition of a healthy housing market: "anyone earning an average wage, can afford to buy a house"
+Mainstream's definition of a healthy housing market: "our families on average incomes can afford to buy a house"

 Houses are a precious resource, paid for by local taxpayers.
 A previous tory